-- 🭳 +Andrew III 🔕 🛨 籠 Settings \$¢.∞ General Labels Inbox Accounts and Import Filters Forwarding and POP/IMAP Chat Web Clips Labs Offline Themes Forwarding: Learn more Add a forwarding address 2000 Tip: You can also forward only some of your mail by creating a filter!
-POP Download: Learn more 1.
-Status: POP is enabled for all mail that has arrived since 04/02/2009 Enable POP for all mail (even mail that's already been downloaded) Enable POP for mail that arrives from now on Disable POP 2.
-When messages are accessed with POP archive Gmail's copy ▼ 3.
-Configure your email client (e.g. Outlook, Eudora, Netscape Mail) Configuration instructions IMAP Access: (access Grail from other clients using MAP) Learn more Status: IMAP is enabled Enable IMAP Disable IMAP When I mark a message in IMAP as deleted: Auto-Expunge on - Immediately update the server. (default) Auto-Expunge off - Wait for the client to update the server.
-When a message is marked as deleted and expunged from the last visible IMAP folder: Archive the message (default) Move the message to the Bin Immediately delete the message forever Folder Size Limits ● Do not limit the number of messages in an IMAP folder (default) ○ Limit IMAP folders to contain no more than this many messages 1,000 ▼ Configure your email client (e.g. Outlook, Thunderbird, iPhone)
+- Q +Andrew 🏭 🚺 🕂 👘 Settings ☆ ~ General Labels Inbox Forwarding: Learn more Accounts and Import Filters Forwarding and POP/IMAP Chat Web Clips Labs Offline Themes Add a forwarding address POP Download: Learn more Status: POP is enabled for all mail that has arrived since 04/02/2009 Enable POP for all mail (even mail that's already been downloaded) Enable POP for mail that arrives from now on Disable POP State POP IMAP Access: (access Graal from other clients using IMAP) Learn more Status: IMAP is enabled Enable IMAP Disable IMAP When I mark a message in IMAP as deleted: Auto-Expunge on - Immediately update the server. (default) Auto-Expunge off - Wait for the client to update the server.
+When a message is marked as deleted and expunged from the last visible IMAP folder: Archive the message (default) Move the message (default) Move the message to the Bin Immediately delete the message forever Folder Size Limits Do not limit the number of messages in an IMAP folder (default) Limit IMAP folders to contain no more than this many messages 1,000 Configure your email client (e.g. Outlook, Thunderbird, iPhone) Configure tion instructions